 Joseph S. Stacey

-Joe is a founding member of Stacey & Jacobsen, LLP.
+Joe is a founding member of Stacey & Jacobsen, PLLC.
 His practice concentrates on the representation of injured maritime workers.
-The lawyers in Stacey & Jacobsen, LLP do not represent corporations, employers or insurance companies.
+The lawyers at Stacey & Jacobsen, PLLC do not represent corporations, employers or insurance companies.
 Joe represents fishermen, blue water seamen, tug and barge seamen, tankermen, longshoremen, repairmen, maritime construction workers, pilebucks, and passengers.

 Joe has been married to Elizabeth since 1986.
 They have four children, three boys (in a row) and finally, a girl.
 Joe has always been involved in his kids’ education, sports, and other activities.
 Early on, Joe coached all his kids in Little League baseball, recreational league basketball, and early soccer games.
 Joe enjoys spending time with his family - from family vacations to family dinners.